-Previous co-speech gesture synthesis systems with style control can be categorized based on whether or not they require style labels.
-For methods needing labeled data, early works can only learn an individual style for one generator \cite{levine2010gesturecontroller,neff2008videogesture,ginosar2019stylegesture}. \citet{ahuja2022lowresource} propose a strategy that efficiently adapts the source generator to another speaker style using low-resource data.
-Some works learn a speaker style embedding space with labeled speaker-motion data, enabling gesture style control by sampling from this space \cite{ahuja2020stylegesture,yoon2020trimodalgesture,bhattacharya2021affectivegesture}. \citet{alexanderson2020stylegesture} aimat controlling fine-grained styles, such as gesturing speed and spatial scope, using preprocessed control signal-motion data.
+Previous co-speech gesture synthesis systems featuring style control can be categorized according to their dependence on style labels.
+Early methods requiring labeled data are limited to learning a single style for each generator. \cite{levine2010gesturecontroller,neff2008videogesture,ginosar2019stylegesture}. \citet{ahuja2022lowresource} propose a strategy that efficiently adapts a source generator to a different speaker style using low-resource data.
+Some works learn a speaker style embedding space with labeled speaker-motion data, enabling gesture style control by sampling from this space \cite{ahuja2020stylegesture,yoon2020trimodalgesture,bhattacharya2021affectivegesture}. \citet{alexanderson2020stylegesture} aim at controlling fine-grained styles, such as gesturing speed and spatial scope, using preprocessed control signal-motion data.
 Their later work \cite{alexanderson2022diffusiongesture} utilizes a diffusion model for audio-driven motion synthesis, achieving label-based style control by training the model on labeled data.
 For methods not requiring style labels, \citet{habibie2022motionmatching} propose a motion matching framework to achieve flexible style control.
-Other studies achieve arbitrary style control by imitating an example given as a video \cite{liu2022hierarchicalgesture} or a motion clip \cite{ghorbani2022zeroeggs,ye2022styleflowgesture,kuriyama2022tokenizedgestures}.
+Other studies achieve arbitrary style control by imitating an example given as a video \cite{liu2022hierarchicalgesture} or a motion clip \cite{ghorbani2022zeroeggs,ye2022styleflowgesture}.
 In this work, we utilize a CLIP-based encoder to extract a style embedding from an arbitrary text prompt and incorporate it into the generator via an AdaIN layer, guiding the synthesis of stylized gestures.
 Our system supports fine-grained multimodal style prompts as opposed to label-based style control.
 It employs a self-supervised learning scheme and eliminates the need for labeled data.